Matt LaFleur

 LaFleur came to Green Bay after spending two seasons as an offensive coordinator, first with the Los Angeles Rams in 2017 and then with the Tennessee Titans in 2018.
 He also coached quarterbacks for two seasons with the Atlanta Falcons (2015-16) and four seasons with the Washington Redskins (2010-13).
 LaFleur got his start in the NFL coaching ranks with the Houston Texans as an offensive assistant in 2008-09.

-As offensive coordinator for the Rams in 2017, LaFleur was part of a staff that helped the team improve its win total by seven games (4-12 to 11-5) as Los Angeles took home the NFC West crown for the first time since 2003.
-The Rams led the league in scoring with an average of 29.9 points per game, more than doubling their average from 2016 (14.0 ppg) as they became the first team in the Super Bowl era (since 1966) to go from last to first in the NFL in scoring in one season.
+As offensive coordinator for the Rams in 2017, LaFleur was part of a staff that helped the team improve its win total by seven games (4-12 to 11-5) as Los Angeles won the NFC West for the first time since 2003.
+The Rams led the league in scoring (29.9 ppg), more than doubling their average from 2016 (14.0 ppg) as they became the first team in the Super Bowl era (since 1966) to go from last to first in the NFL in scoring in one season.
 The Rams also finished in the top 10 in the league in total offense (No. 10, 361.5 ypg), rushing offense (No. 8, 122.1 ypg), passing offense (No. 10, 239.4 ypg) and third-down percentage (No. 9, 41.1).

-RB Todd Gurley was named AP Offensive Player of the Year after leading the league in yards from scrimmage (2,093) and rushing TDs (13) and ranking No. 2 in the NFL with a career-high 1,305 rushing yards.
-QB Jared Goff finished in the top 10 in the league in passer rating (No. 5, 100.5), passing yards (No. 10, 3,804), passing TDs (t-No. 5, 28) and INT percentage (No. 5, 1.47).
+RB Todd Gurley was named AP Offensive Player of the Year in '17 after leading the league in yards from scrimmage (2,093) and rushing TDs (13) and ranking No. 2 in the NFL with a career-high 1,305 rushing yards.
+QB Jared Goff finished in the top 10 in the NFL in passer rating (No. 5, 100.5), passing yards (No. 10, 3,804), passing TDs (t-No. 5, 28) and INT percentage (No. 5, 1.47).
 The Rams threw only seven INTs on the season, the fewest in the NFL in 2017 and tied for the fewest in a season in franchise history (1969).

 LaFleur spent the 2014 season coaching quarterbacks at the University of Notre Dame, where he helped QB Everett Golson throw for 3,445 yards and 29 TDs, both good for No. 3 in single-season school annals.
-Golson completed a school-record 25 consecutive passes in a game vs. Syracuse, eclipsing the previous mark of 14 straight held by three different quarterbacks.
+Golson completed a school-record 25 consecutive passes in a game vs. Syracuse, eclipsing the previous mark of 14 straight held by three different QBs.

 From 2010-13, LaFleur served as quarterbacks coach for Washington.
-In 2012, he tutored rookie Robert Griffin III, who became the first QB in team history to win AP Offensive Rookie of the Year and the first Washington rookie QB to be selected to the Pro Bowl.
+In 2012, he tutored rookie Robert Griffin III, who became the first QB in team history to win AP Offensive Rookie of the Year and the first rookie QB in franchise annals to be selected to the Pro Bowl.
 Washington finished 10-6 on the season, taking home its first NFC East crown in 13 years.
-Griffin completed 258 of 393 passes (65.6 percent) for 3,200 yards and 20 TDs with just five INTs, and set NFL rookie records for passer rating (102.4), interception percentage (1.27) and rushing yards by a QB (815).
+Griffin completed 258 of 393 passes (65.6 percent) for 3,200 yards and 20 TDs with just five INTs and set NFL rookie records for passer rating (102.4), INT percentage (1.27) and rushing yards by a QB (815).
 Washington ranked No. 4 in the league in 2012 in scoring (27.3 ppg), the second-best average in team history (27.7 in 1999), and led the NFL with a franchise-low 14 giveaways on the season.

 In 2011, veteran QB Rex Grossman started 13 games and posted career highs for completions (265) and passing yards per game (242.4) under LaFleur's direction.
 In his first season in Washington, LaFleur helped the team finish No. 8 in the league in passing offense (244.6 ypg), the team's best average since 1999 (245.4 ypg).
 Veteran QB Donovan McNabb started 13 contests in 2010 and ranked No. 8 in the league with an average of 259.8 passing yards per game.